leinonen/go-lisp/docs/file_execution.md

 # File Execution Documentation

 ## Overview
-The Lisp interpreter supports executing Lisp code directly from files, allowing you to run scripts and load libraries without using the interactive REPL.
+Go Lisp supports executing Lisp code directly from files, allowing you to run scripts and load libraries without using the interactive REPL.

 ## Usage
 ```bash